skirushkin/config_default/README.md

 ### Struct using

-If you want to use configuration as an struct object you can use `#load_struct` method.
+If you want to use configuration as a struct object you can use `#load_struct` method.
 Let's see an example with `database.yaml` config above:

 ```ruby